Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

 In order to apply the inverse Laplace transform to (\ref{GeneralFormulaNRegions}) and then obtain the time-domain solution $\Delta f_i(t)$, the last term in (\ref{GeneralFormulaNRegions}) must be decomposed in partial fractions.
 However, since it is not possible to algebraically factorise polynomials of degree higher than four as proved by the \textbf{Abel--Ruffini Theorem}, it is not possible to decompose in partial fractions the last term in (\ref{GeneralFormulaNRegions}).
-Therefore, it is not possible to obtain an analytical solution in time-domain for $\Delta f_i(t)$ for a general power system with $N$ regions, i.e.~a system with three or more regions. \textbf{Proposition}: for the range of values in a realistic power system, the denominator of the last term in (\ref{GeneralFormulaNRegions}) always has one real root and $2N-2$ complex conjugate roots.
-This proposition makes use of the Fundamental Theorem of Algebra and the Complex Conjugate Roots theorem, see the previous Section \ref{SectionSolving2area} discussing two-region systems for more details.
-This proposition is consistent with the studies reported in the literature \cite{InmaMultiArea,DouglasWilsonSmartFreq,OverbyeLocationalInertia,GoranAndersson1}, which show post-fault frequencies behaving as the COI plus certain inter-area oscillations.
+Therefore, it is not possible to obtain an analytical solution in time-domain for $\Delta f_i(t)$ for a general power system with $N$ regions, i.e.~a system with three or more regions. \begin{prop} For the range of values in a realistic power system, the denominator of the last term in (\ref{GeneralFormulaNRegions}) always has one real root and `$2N-2$' complex conjugate roots. \end{prop} This proposition makes use of the Fundamental Theorem of Algebra and the Complex Conjugate Roots theorem, see the previous Section \ref{SectionSolving2area} discussing two-region systems for more details.
+Proposition~\ref{Proposition_N_areas} is consistent with the studies reported in the literature \cite{InmaMultiArea,DouglasWilsonSmartFreq,OverbyeLocationalInertia,GoranAndersson1}, which show post-fault frequencies behaving as the COI plus certain inter-area oscillations.
+Note that the alternative to Proposition~\ref{Proposition_N_areas} would be a sum of real roots, giving rise to a sum of exponential functions in time-domain, which is not consistent with the behaviour of realistic power systems.

-Therefore, although no analytical solution can be obtained for $\Delta f_i(t)$ for a general system with $N$ regions, the proposition mentioned above gives information about the \textit{mathematical structure} of $\Delta f_i(t)$, in a similar fashion as was deduced in Section \ref{SectionSolving2area} for a two-region system.
+Therefore, although no analytical solution can be obtained for $\Delta f_i(t)$ for a general system with $N$ regions, Proposition~\ref{Proposition_N_areas} gives information about the \textit{mathematical structure} of $\Delta f_i(t)$, in a similar fashion as was deduced in Section \ref{SectionSolving2area} for a two-region system.

 As discussed in Section \ref{SectionSolving2area}, the real root of the denominator in of the last term in (\ref{GeneralFormulaNRegions}) gives rise to an exponential in time-domain, which added to the first two terms in (\ref{GeneralFormulaNRegions}) corresponds to the post-fault frequency of the COI; the $2N-2$ complex conjugate roots give rise to $N-1$ oscillations in time-domain, as was discussed for the two complex conjugate roots of the two-region system considered in Section \ref{SectionSolving2area}.
 Therefore, the solution for the post-fault frequency evolution of any region $i$ in an $N$-region system is: